bsazonov/rethread/docs/Rationale.md

 This rationale assumes that the reader is familiar with [getting started guide](docs/Primer.md).

 ##The problem
-C++11 threads has one inherent problem - they aren't truly RAII-compliant.
+C++11 threads has one inherent problem - they are not RAII-compliant.
 C++11 standard excerpt:

 > 30.3.1.3 thread destructor
 >   ~thread();